 I am a psychotherapist licensed, in Texas and Kansas, with over 13 years of experience as a counselor and supervisor of therapists.
 I have worked with clients struggling with: depression, anxiety, relationship issues including physical trauma or emotional abuse.
 I have served in community mental health, meaning direct care in home, working with individuals struggling with Schizophrenia, Bipolar, MDD and PTSD; this work allowed for a realistic view of how mental health affects family/ friends and how important it is to get everyone involved through education an...

-I am licensed in Missouri with 25 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & depression.
+I am a licensed clinical social worker in Kansas with 35 years in the field.
+I have experience in helping clients with relationship issues, coping with grief and loss, career difficulties, addictions & depression.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 I am a Licensed Clinical Social Worker in the state of Kansas with 5 years of experience practicing therapy.
 Prior to becoming a therapist, I was a Licensed Bachelor of Social Work, where I spent most of my 10 years working in Early Childhood Development.
 I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & motivation, self esteem, and confidence.
 I believe that you are the expert of your story and have many strengths that will assist you with reaching your goals.
 It takes courage to seek out the life you want an...